sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/40avlTreeSplitOperation.md

 * We want to know whether a particular node belongs to $T_1 <= x$, or $T2 > x$.
 * So, we are doing some sort of segregation and classification here.
-* To identify, segregate, and classify all the nodes, we need to travel.
+* To identify, segregate, and classify all the nodes, we need to travel and visit (inspect) the node.
 * We start our traversal from the root of the given `AvlTree`.
 * Now, there is an interesting magic (observation, characteristics) of an `AvlTree`.
 * We don't have to visit all the nodes.